CyberRaas/WealthWise/AUTHENTICATION_README.md

-# Smart Financial Planner - Authentication System
+# WealthWise  - Authentication System

 ## 🎉 Authentication System Implementation Complete!

-This document outlines the complete authentication system that has been implemented for the Smart Financial Planner application, following the backend architecture document specifications.
+This document outlines the complete authentication system that has been implemented for the WealthWise  application, following the backend architecture document specifications.

 ## ✅ Features Implemented